 I did some research on different types of speech and got the definitions to help us understand more about harmful words we use when gossiping:

 - Gossip: Rumor or talk of a personal, sensational, or intimate nature.

-- Rumor: Unverified information of uncertain origin usually spread by word of mouth or hearsay.
+- Rumor: Unverified information of uncertain origin is usually spread by word of mouth or hearsay.

 - Slander: The utterance of defamatory statements injurious to the reputation or well-being of a person.
 A malicious statement or report.